storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 If the second argument is missing, then existing pairings are listed.

-To completely remove a credential file and delete all its associations with remote containers, use {code}`purge`:
+To completely remove a credential file and delete all its associations with remote containers, use `purge`:

 ```
 cuno creds purge [imported_credential_file]